JunoLab/JunoDocs.jl/docs/src/man/installation.md

 # Installation Instructions

-Getting Juno takes a couple of simple steps.
-One needs to:
+Getting Juno takes a couple of simple steps:

-1. Install Julia
+## 1. Install Julia
-2. Install Atom
-3. Install the Juno plugin for Atom (uber-juno)

-Follow this and you'll be running Julia code in no time!

-### Getting Julia

 First, download Julia (command line version) for your platform from the [downloads page](http://julialang.org/downloads/).